-To control your media, you can use the on-screen buttons or the physical ones found on the steering wheel.
+To control your media, one can use the on-screen or physical buttons found on the steering wheel.
 However, one can only adjust the volume.
-Should you sacrifice the functionality of the customisable button (diamond logo on the left-hand side), you’ll find that you’re limited in going back a track, and not forwards.
-This just seems rather primitive.
+Should you sacrifice the functionality of the customisable button (diamond logo on the left-hand side), you’ll find that you’re limited in going back or forth a track.
+One cannot perform both actions, which seems rather primitive.

 If you opt for the £581 ‘advanced climate control (4-zone)’ option, you’ll also find a 5.9″ display located at the rear of the centre console.
 This allows those sitting at the back to adjust the climate of the cabin without having to ask the front passengers to do it for them.
-At the back, you’ll also find two Type-C ports located between the seats, however, unlike those at the front, these ports can only be used for charging.
+At the rear of the cabin, you’ll also find two Type-C ports located between the seats, however, unlike those at the front, these are only used for charging.

 Porsche Taycan Turbo storage review

 In terms of practicality, there’s a handy phone holder and a 12V socket located within the front armrest.
-Unfortunately, the armrest doesn’t stay up when propped opened, so you’ll need to wedge your elbow up when you’re connecting up a smartphone or a dashcam.
+Unfortunately, the armrest doesn’t stay up when propped open, so you’ll need to wedge your elbow up when you’re plugging in a smartphone or a dashcam.
 Between the armrest and the 8.4″ display, there are two cupholder spaces.
-A further set can be found within the rear armrest.
+There are a further two within the rear armrest.

-If you have a 500ml bottle that you wish to take, you can place it within each of the four doors.
-At the front, the door bins are larger whereby they allow you to place a wallet or a small-sized purse.
-The glove compartment is also handy if you wish to transport slightly larger valuables.
+A 500ml bottle can be placed within each of the four doors.
+At the front, the door bins are a little larger, where they’ll also allow you to transport a wallet or a small-sized purse.
+As for the glove compartment, it’s disappointingly small.